SeptiawanAjiP/AndroidSurveyJS/README.md

 AndroidSurveyJS is an Android library that allows you to run SurveyJS surveys offline on Android devices.
 It provides a convenient way to integrate SurveyJS with your Android applications, making it easy to create and manage surveys.

+**[SurveyJS](https://surveyjs.io/)** is a powerful and versatile JavaScript library for building online surveys and forms.
+With AndroidSurveyJS, you can seamlessly bring SurveyJS functionality to Android applications, even when offline.

 ## Table of Contents

 - [Installation](#installation)